 To apply for summer grant funding, you will need to complete a Summer Aid Application through PioneerWeb.
-The Summer Aid Application will be available from April 1st through June 13th.
-Financial Aid will use the information you submit through the application to create a summer aid package based on your 2013-14 financial aid award and summer enrollment status.
+The Summer Aid Application will be available in early April 2015.
+Financial Aid will use the information you submit through the application to create a summer aid package based on your 2014-15 financial aid award and summer enrollment status.
 You'll receive an email with information about your summer aid eligibility within 2-3 weeks of submitting your application.

 Cost of Attendance

 Your cost of attendance is made up of both direct costs and indirect costs:

 - Direct costs: Direct costs include fixed expenses such as tuition and student fees that are charged by DU and appear on your student bill.